nilahnair/Annotation_Tool_LARa/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person Identification/readme.md

 **Person Identification using Motion Information**

-This project is focused on experimenting with datasets created for Human Activity Recognition (HAR), to identify whether the individual can be recognised irrespective of the activity being performed.
+This project is focused on experimenting with datasets created for Human Activity Recognition (HAR), to identify whether the individuals can be recognised irrespective of the activity being performed.
 In addition, the impact of activities, that were present in the dataset, on the identification accuracy was tested.
 Furthermore, the project attempted to make use of soft-biometrics such as age, gender, height, and weight, to create an attribute representation.

-The three datasets that are used for experimentation are:
+The three datasets that were used for experimentation are:
 1. LARa
 2. OPPORTUNITY
 3. PAMAP2